-How to Distinguish from Similar Species: Of shells commonly found on the same, protected beaches, the cockle Clinocardium nuttallii has radial ridges and an undulating aperture where the two valves come together.
+How to Distinguish from Similar Species: Of shells commonly found on the same, protected beaches, the cockle Clinocardium nuttallii has radial ribs and an undulating aperture where the two valves come together.
 The gaper clam Tresus capax and the softshell clam Mya arenaria have a large chondrophore at the hinge, and Tresus capax also has a large gape at the posterior end.
 The bentnose clam Macoma nasuta has valves bent to the right on the posterior end.
 The littleneck clam Protothaca staminea has fine radial ribs, a row of small teeth on the inside of the valves close to their ventral margins, and may also have a mottled pattern of periostracum.
 Saxidomus nuttalli is very similar but has more prominent raised concentric lines on the shell, plus the shell is stained purple inside.
 It lives primarily farther south in California.

 Geographical Range: Aleutian Islands and SE Bering Sea, Alaska to San Francisco Bay, CA (rarely seen S of Humboldt Bay)